 Other responsibilities that can be taken on by the department include:

-- Assigning an honour guard for the wake or viewing.
+- Assigning an honor guard for the wake or viewing.

-- Finding a colour guard for the funeral.
+- Finding a color guard for the funeral.

 - Naming ushers for the service.